antoinezanardi/werewolves-assistant-web/README.md

 **🐺 Werewolves Assistant Web** is a Vue web app using the <a href="https://github.com/antoinezanardi/werewolves-assistant-api" target="_blank">Werewolves Assistant API</a>.
 Thanks to this app, being the game master of the Werewolves of Millers Hollow game is so easy !

-**🐺 Werewolves Assistant Web** provides to game masters:
+**🐺 Werewolves Assistant Web** provides some cool features :
-- A game lobby for creating a party starting from 4 to 20 players.
+- A game lobby for creating a party starting from 4 to 40 players.
 Roles can be assigned randomly to save time.
+Game official rules can be changed to add fun and complexity.
-- A cool interface displaying all useful game's data to the game master.
+- A cool interface displaying all useful game's data, player and their attributes, both sides (villagers and werewolves) and more.
 - For each turn, game master can fill every player's choices.
 The Assistant will consequently display deaths and events, manage the turns order and save all players choices.
+- Musics and sound effects are played during the game to set up the appropriate atmosphere depending on the situation.
+Obviously, you can manage those audio parameters.
-- At the end of the game, a complete summary with game's winner and what happened during the game.
+- At the end of the game, a complete summary with game's winner(s) and what happened during the game.
+You can also review your experience for helping the Assistant to improve.

 #### 🤔 Want to know more about this awesome project ? <a href="https://werewolves-assistant.antoinezanardi.fr/about" target="_blank">**Check out the dedicated about page**</a>.